LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 `setCentralWidget()` is a member function of `QMainWindow` that sets this widget.

 To create your menus (File, Edit, whatever you want) you need to add them to your `QMainWindow`.
-`menuBar()` is a member function that returns a pointer to the menubar, which you can use to add new menus.
+It has a `menuBar()` member function that returns a pointer to the menubar, which you can use to add new menus.
-Similarly, `addToolBar()` is a member function that  creates a new toolbars.
+Similarly, there is an `addToolBar()` member function that creates a new toolbars.

-Since toolbar buttons and menu items do the same thing (fire an event when clicked), Qt represens them both as `QActions`.
+Since toolbar buttons and menu items do the same thing (fire an event when clicked), Qt represents them both as `QActions`.
 You can add the same `QAction` to both a menu and a toolbar --- so there's less code repetition as well!
 `QAction`s have a `triggered()` signal that is emitted whenever their menu item or button is clicked.